Home » Dr. Susan Moore Accused Hospital Of Racism, Clinic Claims Staff “May Have Been Intimidated”

 “You have to show proof that you have something wrong with you in order for you to get the medicine,” said Moore.
 “I put forth, and I maintain, that if I was White, I wouldn’t have to go through that.”

-Finally, Moore underwent a CT scan and doctors were able to take a look at her lungs.
-She was reportedly told that she could be prescribed narcotics and eventually, she was discharged from the facility.
-Moore continued to document her recovery on Facebook where she shared that she had to be readmitted to another hospital.
+Finally, Moore underwent a CT scan, and doctors were able to take a look at her lungs.
+She was reportedly told that she could be prescribed narcotics and was eventually discharged from the facility.
+Moore continued to document her recovery on Facebook, where she shared that she had to be readmitted to another hospital.

 “I was home for less than 12 hours.
 Spiked a temperature of 103 and my blood pressure plummeted to 80/60 with a heart rate of 132.
 I’m back in the hospital, a different hospital Saint Vincent Carmel￼,” Moore wrote in the updated caption to her post.
 “Those people were trying to kill me.
 Clearly everyone has to agree they discharge me way too soon.
 They are now treating me for a bacterial pneumonia as well as Covid pneumonia.
 I am getting very compassionate care.
 They are offering me pain medicine.”